FOR IMMEDIATE RELEASE:

 - Household disposable income is projected to increase by 7.3 per cent this year, the strongest annual gain since 1989, and largely the result of emergency support measures from the federal government.
 Without this government support, household income would have declined in 2020.

 - Despite ongoing deficits of roughly $14 billion under the FAO’s extended outlook, interest on debt payments as a share of revenue are projected to decline from 8.3 per cent in 2020-21 to 7.2 per cent by 2025-26, due to steady revenue growth coupled with very low interest rates.
-This document has been edited with the instant web content composer.
-The online instant HTML editor tools make a great resource that will help you a lot in your work.
-Save this link or add it to your bookmarks.

 About the FAO